 Area closures have occurred in some years due to stock conservation concerns.
 The department has not opened the directed fishery in NSEO since 1994 when the stock assessment survey in that area indicated a low abundance of fish.
-The EYKT fishery was not opened in 2002 and 2003 because of high levels of estimated DSR mortality in the halibut fishery; this area was also closed to fishing in 2006, 2007, 2010, and 2011.
-The EYKT area has been open to directed fishing in the last six years (2012-2017).
+The EYKT fishery was not opened in 2002 and 2003 because of high levels of estimated DSR mortality in the halibut fishery.
+This area was also closed to fishing in 2006, 2007, 2010, and 2011.
+The EYKT area was open to directed fishing from 2012 to 2017, followed by closures from 2018 to 2020.
 The CSEO area was open to directed fishing in 2012 and 2013.
-However, the area was closed prior to 2004 and again from 2014-2017.
-The directed fishery in SSEO was closed from 2005-2007 and again from 2014-2017.
-Fishing has remained open to directed DSR fishing in the internal waters of both NSEI and SSEI since a 2003 closure of SSEI.
+However, the area was closed prior to 2004, and again from 2014 to 2017.
+The CSEO area was opened to directed fishing in 2018 but was then closed in 2019 and 2020 due to a decrease in estimated abundance in the 2018 stock assessment survey.
+The directed fishery in SSEO was closed from 2005 to 2007 and again from 2014 to 2018.
+The department survey showed an increase in the estimated biomass in SSEO in 2018, and the area was opened to directed fishing in 2019.
+Fishing has been open to directed DSR fishing in the internal waters of both NSEI and SSEI since 2003; however, due to an overall decline in estimated yelloweye rockfish biomass from the most recent stock assessment surveys and signs of age truncation in biological data, the DSR directed fishery was closed in both outside and inside waters in 2020.